| Written by Mark Buzinkay

 Most importantly, if they use more SCs at a peak time, there will be congestion of SCs.

 To overcome these challenges, terminals should consider using a dynamic unloading/loading planning procedure to minimize SCs queuing or disarranging and to maximize the container terminal's overall equipment effectiveness (learn also how to optimize bulk handling).
 This will help ensure that containers are transported promptly and efficiently.
 Additionally, container handling equipment must coordinate their activities dynamically and adaptively.
 Therefore, support from IT in the form of IIoT is necessary.
+Learn more about predictive planning in ports.

 There are many ways to improve port terminal operations, but one of the most important is to ensure the harmony of different container-handling equipment.
 By coordinating the use of quay cranes (QCs), container transportation vehicles (CTVs), straddle carriers (SCs), and yard cranes (YCs), it is possible to improve efficiency and avoid potential bottlenecks greatly.